 How to take Wind-eze®

-Adults and children 12 years and over: Take 1 capsule 3 or 4 times daily after meals and at bedtime as necessary.
-The capsules must be chewed before swallowing.
-The gel caps are easy to swallow.
+Adults and children 12 years and over: Swallow one capsule with a drink of water three or four times daily after meals and at bedtime as needed.
 Not recommended for children under 12 years.
 Always read the package leaflet.

 What is trapped wind?

 Trapped wind can be uncomfortable and embarrassing.
 Almost everyone gets it at least once, but not many people admit it.
 It can make you look and feel bloated.
 You might feel the need to belch or break wind, and your stomach may gurgle loudly.

 You get trapped wind when your digestive system has problems getting rid of its natural gases, making tiny air bubbles collect in your stomach and lower intestine.
 This build up of pressure causes you discomfort and sometimes pain.